-Alternatives considered were to eliminate the regulation and revert to the federal system of enforcement which utilizes the General Duty Clause or retain the current regulation unchanged.
-The standard was originally subjected to the full Administrative Process Act notice and comment procedures when considered by the Safety and Health Codes Board, an independent entity composed of employers and employees of the regulated industries.
+Two alternatives were considered, whether (1) to eliminate the regulation and revert to the federal system of enforcement which utilizes the General Duty Clause or (2) to retain the current regulation unchanged.
+The standard was originally subjected to the full Administrative Process Act notice and comment procedures when originally considered by the Safety and Health Codes Board.
 During a previous regulatory review process, the Department convened a group of independent employer and employee representatives from the regulated community to review the confined space regulations.
 This review panel considered all alternatives and recommended retention of the standard as originally adopted by the Safety and Health Codes Board.
-The Department is not aware of any alterations in the regulatory environment that would alter that assessment.
+The Department is not aware of any alterations in the regulatory environment that would change that assessment.